About

 Why now

 Since the early 00s, mass spectrometry techniques and proteomics software have dramatically improved, allowing unprecedented speed in data acquisition and quality of protein coverage.
-The fields of innate immunity and hematopoiesis have not been well studied by mass spectrometry and chemical biology techniques.
-Our interest in understanding blood formation and innate immunity in disease and infection is the guiding rationale behind every molecule that we make and every chemical tool we develop.
+The field of innate immunity has not been well studied by mass spectrometry and chemical biology techniques.
+Our interest in understanding innate immunity in disease is the guiding rationale behind every tool we develop and every molecule that we make.

 Why here